Fruita, CO – August 3, 2012

 Hillary and I had heard about the bicycle fence from Stan.
-All we knew is that it was north of Fruita on 18 Road.
+All we knew was that it was north of Fruita on 18 Road.
 Those familiar with the local geography will immediately know that 18 Road is not a continuous road from Fruita.
 A mile or so north of town, 18 Road ends.
 We drove around quite a bit, ultimately ending up on O Road at 18 Road.
-Since we had gone about five miles north of town but we had not been on 18 Road, I turned south to “backtrack” the portion of 18 Road we had not seen.
+Since we had gone about five miles north of town, but we had not been on 18 Road, I turned south to “backtrack” the portion of 18 Road we had not seen.
 We did not see a fence so, when I could, I turned around and headed back north.

-As we approached the home, we were greeted by a dog, two children and a man.
+The bicycle fence stretches for quite some distance.As we approached the home, a dog, two children, and a man greeted us.
 We got out of the van and Hillary introduced herself as the Director of CMU (Colorado Mesa University) TV.
 She asked him if she could do a story on him and his fence.
 He agreed.
-During the interview I handled the video courtesy of Hillary’s iPhone.
+During the interview, I handled the video courtesy of Hillary’s iPhone.

 To make them into a somewhat sturdy fence, Orville removes the front wheel from one bike.
 He takes the front fork and re-forms it to fit over the rear wheel of the next bike.
-He just keeps repeating that pattern, installing a stabilizing bar periodically.
+He keeps repeating that pattern, installing a stabilizing bar periodically.

-Orville said he did the fence to do something with “trash” bicycles.
-He also said he was inspired by the numbers of people that drove by his home heading north to the many trails in the BLM land just north of him.
-The numbers of people increased significantly during the Fruita Fat Tire festival.
+A portion of the completed bicycle fence.
+The bicycle sculpture is in the background.Orville said he did the fence to do something with “trash” bicycles.
+He also said he gets inspired by the numbers of people that drove by his home heading north to the many trails in the BLM land just north of him.
+The number of people increased significantly during the Fruita Fat Tire Festival.
 Since he began, he has people from as far away as England stop by and check out his fence.